rick0110/Preditores_da_Picada/README.md

 bash initialize_directories.sh
 ```

-The first folder is `src/`, containing all reusable code (e.g., preprocessing, modeling, evaluation).
-All scripts and notebooks should be written and saved in this folder or its subdirectories.
-Run scripts from the `src/` directory.
+The first folder is `src/`, containing all reusable scripts.
+All scripts should be written and saved in this folder.

 The second folder is `data/`, where datasets are stored.
-This folder is ignored by Git to avoid uploading sensitive data.
-Before running the project, place your raw data files in `data/raw/`.
+This folder is ignored by Git to avoid uploading data.
+Before running the project, place your raw data files in `data/`.

-The third folder is `models/`, where trained models are saved as `.pkl` files.
-This folder is also ignored by Git.
+The third folder is `models/`, where trained models are saved preferably as `.pkl` files. if the model is very large avoid commit.

-The fourth folder is `docs/`, for shared documentation and resources.
-This folder is tracked by Git.

 ### Install pyenv and Poetry
 Install `pyenv` to manage Python versions: